Here is the ultimate list of the best things to do in Ostrava, Czech Republic!

 While the rest of the city is sleeping Stodolni keeps on bumping until the early hours of the morning.
 And while Prague might be more famous for the nightlife, Stodolni actually has the largest concentration of bars and clubs on a single street in all of the Czech Republic.

-We’ll be honest – a visit to Ostrava is not complete without a night on the town on Stodolni Street.
+We’ll be honest – you can’t have the full Ostrava sightseeing experience without a night on the town on Stodolni Street.

 14) Go Rafting Down The Ostravice River